KuriPlugins/KuriPlugins/README.md

 ### What You Can Expect from Kuri Plugins
 - Kuri Click Shop: One-click shopping at any shop in OSRS.
 - Kuri Click Combine: One-click combining of items such as Herblore and Cooking ingredients.
-- Kuri Click GOTR: One-click Guardians of the rift minigame.
+- Kuri Click GOTR: One-click Guardians of the Rift minigame.
 - Kuri Click Wintertodt: One-click Wintertodt minigame.
 - Kuri Click Tempoross: One-click Tempoross minigame.
 - Gauntlet Helper: An all-in-one tool for the Gauntlet and Corrupted Gauntlet.